LuchoCateura/ReactCase2023/README.md

 ### `Improvements`

-Improvements that I could have made are:
+Improvements that I could have made with more time:

 - Use state management library - e.g. Redux
 - Use pagination library